nathan-b/TolkienEssays/rings.md

 The answer to this question begins, as do so many answers to questions in the Legendarium, with a story.

 After the defeat of Melkor in the War of Wrath, a group of Elves settled in a place called Eregion.
 These Elves were craftsmen, friends of the Dwarves in Moria (the most reliable source of mithril).
 The most skilled craftsmen of this group were called the Gwaith-i-Mirdain, which is Sindarin for "the people of the jewel-smiths."
 They were Noldor Elves, descendants of Finwë, known as the strongest and most powerful group of Elves.
 Such luminaries as Galadriel, Elrond (sorta), and Gil-galad were Noldorin.
 Due to a bit of a kerfuffle called the Kinslaying, the Noldor got themselves kicked out of Valinor and had to go to Middle-earth _en masse_.
-After the War of Wrath, most of them were permitted to come back to the West, should they wish, but many chose to settle in Middle-earth instead.
+After the War of Wrath most of them were permitted to come back to the West, should they wish, but many chose to settle in Middle-earth instead.

 Despite rejecting their ancestral homeland, the Elven soul still contains a yearning for Valinor (this is another story in itself).
 The Elves in Eregion had a thought: what if we could have the best of both worlds?
 What we we could build ourselves a mini-Valinor right here in Middle-earth?